-- Professor of Health Sciences and Technology (HST) and of Electrical Engineering and Computer Science (EECS), Institute of Medical Engineering and Science (IMES), Massachusetts Institute of Technology
+- Eaton-Peabody Professor, Electrical Engineering and Computer Science and Institute for Medical Engineering and Computer Science, Massachusetts Institute of Technology

 Elfar Adalsteinsson, Professor of Electrical Engineering and Computer Science and of MIT’s Division of Health Sciences and Technology, joined the MIT faculty and the Research Laboratory of Electronics in 2004.

 - PhD in Electrical Engineering, Stanford University, 1995

 - MS in Electrical Engineering, Stanford University, 1991

 - BS in Electrical Engineering, University of Iceland Reykjavik, 1989